square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

 1. Generate a nonce -  Using a Square Payment Form (a client-side JavaScript library called the **SqPaymentForm**) you accept payment source information and generate a secure payment token (nonce).

     NOTE: The SqPaymentForm library renders the card inputs and digital wallet buttons that make up the payment form and returns a secure payment token (nonce).
-For more information, see https://docs.connect.squareup.com/payments/sqpaymentform/what-it-does.
+For more information, see [Square Payment Form - What It Does](https://developer.squareup.com/docs/payment-form/what-it-does).

     After embeded the Square Payment form in your web application, it will look similar to the following screenshot: